Commercial Vehicle Accidents

 In this article, Perazzo Law shares best practices and useful insight into dealing with commercial vehicle accidents in Miami.

-Interstate highways such as the I-95, I-75 and Miami turnpikes, as well as rural roadways, city avenues, streets, and even alleyways are packed with all sorts of commercial vehicles.
-But what exactly does ‘commercial vehicle’ mean and what kind of insurance protection do they offer motorists, pedestrians or property owners that suffer personal injury or property damage in the event a commercial vehicle is at fault in an accident?
+Interstate highways such as the I-95, I-75 and Miami turnpikes, as well as rural roadways, city avenues, streets, and even alleyways are packed with all sorts of commercial vehicles of all shapes and sizes.
+But what exactly does ‘commercial vehicle’ mean and what kind of insurance protection do they offer motorists, pedestrians or property owners that suffer personal injury or damage in the event that a commercial vehicle is at fault for an accident?

-Any vehicle used for business purposes is considered a commercial vehicle under Florida State Law.
-A registered vehicle owner that has a vehicle being used for business purposes must carry commercial vehicle insurance.
+Any vehicle used for business-related purposes is considered a commercial vehicle under Florida State Law.
+A registered vehicle owner that has a vehicle being used for business purposes or to provide some sort of public service must carry commercial vehicle insurance.